-· A screening for trauma; and

-Interviews with individuals who have knowledge of the child's needs.
+- A screening for trauma; and - Interviews with individuals who have knowledge of the child's needs.
 Tex.
 Fam.
 Code § 266.012(a).

-For more information, please see the Bench Book Chapter entitled Health Care for Texas Children.
+For more information, including other assessments such as Texas Health Steps and Required Medical Exams, please see the Bench Book Chapter entitled Health Care for Texas Children in Foster Care: STAR Health.